SPINAL TUMORS

 During spine tumor surgery, a multidisciplinary team approach is employed to maximize patient safety.
 Neurologists work side by side with the surgical team, playing a crucial role in monitoring neurologic function throughout the procedure.
 They stimulate nerves involved in movement and other key functions, measuring and recording how these nerves respond.
 This real-time data helps the surgeon make informed decisions, ensuring that the spinal cord and major nerves are protected.

 Furthermore, the surgeon meticulously removes as much of the tumor as possible, taking every precaution to preserve the spinal cord and avoid damaging critical neural pathways.
 By combining advanced surgical techniques with continuous intraoperative monitoring, the team can achieve optimal surgical outcomes while prioritizing the patient’s neurological health.
-This comprehensive approach, integrating the skills of highly trained surgeons with the expertise of neurologists, underscores the commitment to patient safety and the precision required in spinal tumor surgery.
+Finally, this comprehensive approach, integrating the skills of highly trained surgeons with the expertise of neurologists, underscores the commitment to patient safety and the precision required in spinal tumor surgery.

 Advanced Spine Tumor Surgeries Available